Ken Updike has resigned after nine seasons as Hilton Head High’s head boys basketball coach.

 We are proud to introduce The Lowcountry Sports Report, co-hosted by Carlo Perruzza of The County Channel and Justin Jarret of LowcoSports.com.

-Eleven basketball players from five different area schools were selected to play in the SCISA North-South All-Star Games, which will be played Saturday at Wilson Hall in Sumter.
+Ten area basketball players are set to play in the SCISA North-South All-Star Games on Saturday at Wilson Hall in Sumter.